Link copied to your clipboard

 Home equity investments (HEIs) have a lot of advantages over traditional home equity financing options, especially if you have bad credit.

-Unlike debt products which penalize you with lower approval odds and higher interest rates if you have bad credit, HEIs work as a partnership based on your home’s potential.
+Unlike traditional debt products, which penalize you with lower approval odds and higher interest rates if you have bad credit, HEIs work as a partnership based on your home’s potential.
 HEIs offer you a lump sum cash payment today in exchange for a portion of your home’s future appreciation.
 You'll need a credit score above 500 to qualify, and there are no income requirements.

 Cash-out refinance